-In addition, the course covers supporting victims, prevention strategies, partnership working and monitoring and evaluating anti-trafficking interventions.
+The course also covers supporting victims, prevention strategies, partnership working and monitoring, and evaluating anti-trafficking interventions.

-Final portfolio (equivalent to 4,000) to be produced within two months of the course completion.
+A final portfolio (equivalent to 4,000 words) is to be produced within two months of the course completion.

 Participants who complete and pass the course assessments will receive a certificate of accreditation at master’s level.
 For participants who choose not to undertake the assignments, a certificate of attendance will be provided.